 - a.
 Hospital room - b.
 Facility charges from a covered facility, including a birthing center - c.
 Nursery care includes one in-nursery well-newborn infant preventive health exam.
 You will not have to pay anything when your provider is in-network.
 Additional visits are covered at the hospital visit benefit level.
-There is no deductible for routine nursery care.

-- Nursery care is covered under the newborn's own coverage, and is routine while you are in the hospital and receiving maternity benefits. - d.
+Nursery care is covered under the newborn's own coverage, and is routine while you are in the hospital and receiving maternity benefits. - d.
 Other hospital services and supplies when medically necessary for treatment and ordinarily provided by a hospital - e.
 Take-home prescription drugs are limited to a 3-day supply at the same benefit level as for hospitalization